tulth/g600prog/README.md

 - To temporarily detach other drivers from the mouse when doing updates

 Mouse configurations are stored in a human readable json format by default.
-A json byte format (`--bytes`) is also available, which is a portable between versions of this tool.
+A json byte format (`--bytes`) is also available.
+This bytes format is intended to be portable between versions (0.4+) of this tool.
+The human readable format is not planned to be portable between versions.

+### Example Use

 For example, to copy the current mouse configuration to a file called mouse_config.json:
 ```